emicklei/melrose/docs/dsl.md

 ```

 ### octavemap<a name="octavemap"></a>
 Create a sequence with notes for which the order and the octaves are changed.
+1-based indexing.

 > octavemap('int2int',object)